hemantwagh07/react-todo/README.md

 ## About Application

 This is simple Todo application created in react.
-It demostrate use of react hooks and event handling.
+It demonstrate use of react hooks and event handling.

 https://hemantwagh07.github.io/react-todo/